 An effective change management plan consists of communications, training, stakeholder engagement, addressing resistance, and getting sponsors of the change involved in activating it.
 Those elements don’t go away when a change happens for a remote team, they just have to be handled in different ways.

 There’s an old adage from the advertising business that says people need to hear things seven times in order for them to fully sink in.
-In a remote setting, you have to take that a step further.
+When you are communicating within a remote organization, or even a partially remote one, you have to take that a step further.
 People need to hear things multiple times and in multiple ways.
 Consider how and when you share information.
 An internal communication plan is a great tool to ensure your messages get through.
 For each message to be communicated, your plan should note: